Essential coronavirus info Your safety is our first priority.

-I did a Foundation in Product & Spatial design at Kiad in Rochester before going to the University of Hertfordshire to study Model representation.
+I did a foundation degree in Product and Spatial design at Kiad in Rochester, before going to the University of Hertfordshire to study Model representation.
 I was lucky enough to get some internships at film and architectural model making companies while studying.
 Because things were different back then and the industry was booming, I got offered a job quickly after graduation.

 Having worked in architecture for over 10 years, I was looking for change.
-I was well paid, I was working with the some of the world’s best architects on some really cool projects but there was something missing.
+I was well paid, I was working with the some of the world’s best architects on some really cool projects, but there was something missing.
 I wasn't enjoying it as I used to, and that’s when a friend showed me the advert for a job as a technician in the wood workshop at CSM.
 I was looking for something more rewarding: it wasn't about money but what I could contribute.
-I started in May 2010.

 Having the opportunity to support students.
 The standards are high, the expectations are huge, the challenges are difficult, but the reward from assisting these inspiring individuals is more than the sum of its parts.

+There are a few.
 Being able to share my experiences, skills and knowledge with individuals who it will truly make a difference to.
 Not just line some shareholders’ pocket.
 I also like the start of term.
-During the break the College is missing something: it's soul and pulse.
-Most staff won't admit it but I know they are all excited by the start of term.
+During the break the College is missing its soul and pulse.
+Most staff won't admit it, but I know they are all excited by the start of term.

 The students.
 It's inspiring to be constantly surrounded by new ideas and be challenged to support them in finding different ways to realise their visions.